Alverda, Pennsylvania: Demographics

 The racial makeup of the community was 93.5% White, 0.1% African American, 0.03% American Indian or Alaska Native, and 0.4% from two or more races.

 There were 122 households, 32.0% had children under the age of eighteen living with them; 49.0% were married couples living together, 18.0% had a single guardian with no spouse present, and 33.0% were non-families.

+Geology

+Most of the town of Alverda is underlain by the Pennsylvanian age Glenshaw Formation.
+The area just west of town is underlain by the coal-bearing Allegheny Group.
+The axis of the Nolo Anticline trends northeast west of town.